• 22 S. State St. Clearfield, UT 84015

 Choose Effective Policies

 Partners select policies and programs that have been shown to work in real life and are a good fit for the community.
 Partners work together to revise and update the Community Health Improvement Plan (CHIP) annually as needed.
 A new comprehensive CHIP containing chosen strategies, policies, and programs is completed at least every five years.
-The 2019-2023 Davis4Health CHIP details partners’ collaborative vision to address top health improvement priorities (2019 CHIP: https://go.usa.gov/xVdK6)
+The 2024-2028 Davis4Health CHIP details partners’ collaborative vision to address top health improvement priorities (2024 CHIP: chip.davis4health.org)

 Act on What's Important